mcpcpc/kirc/documentation.md

 ## SASL EXTERNAL Authentication

 Similar to `SASL PLAIN`, the `SASL EXTERNAL` mechanism allows us to authenticate using credentials by external means.
-An example where this might be required is when trying to connect to an IRC host through [Tor](https://www.torproject.org/).
+An example where this might be required is when trying to connect to an IRC host through Tor.
 To do so, we can using third-party utilities (e.g. stunnel, socat, ghosttunnel, etc).

-*   Example using `socat`.
-Remember to replace items enclosed with `<>`.
+An example using `socat`.
+Remember to replace items enclosed with `<>`:

 ```shell
 socat TCP4-LISTEN:1110,fork,bind=0,reuseaddr SOCKS4A:127.0.0.1:<onion_address.onion>:<onion_port>,socksport=9050